 On AWeber, you cannot rely on third-party apps to import your contacts.
 So, If you are planning to migrate to Aweber from some other SAAS, you have to first export the contacts from that service to your PC, and then use Aweber’s spreadsheet upload feature.

 However, as such a popular software most other marketing tools integrate cleanly with Aweber, such as Sumo for lead-gen popups.

 Aweber and Constant Contact both require you to verify that you have legally obtained the consent of all contacts on your list.
 This prevents the use of purchased contact lists.
-The use of a group email address such as sales@ or marketing@ or distribution lists is not allowed on Weber or Constant Contact.
+The use of a group email address such as [email protected] or [email protected] or distribution lists is not allowed on Weber or Constant Contact.

 The only downside of Constant Contact’s list management tool is that once made, the entries are rather difficult to edit.
 For example, you cannot add the same extra info to several entries simultaneously.
 You’ve got to update each contact manually, instead.